 Let understand the calculation of GDP at current and constant price with the below example:

 There are three categories of goods named X, Y, and Z. We need to calculate the value of a domestic product at a current and constant price for the year 2005.

 |Qty||Price/unit||Qty||Price/unit||At current price||At constant Price|

 From the above table, it has been observed that the value of a domestic product at current price amounts to Rs 12,000, whereas at the constant price of 2002, it amounts to Rs11,500 only.
 There is no increase in output by the value of the domestic product has increased by 4.35% over the value at a constant price.
 This increase is not a real increase.

-Nominal GDP is referred to as GDP at Current Market price.
+Nominal GDP is referred to as GDP at the Current Market price.

 Current Price: It means the prices of goods and services currently prevailing in the market.

-Increase in the value of a Gross domestic product as compared to the value of Previous year represent economic development.
+An increase in the value of a Gross domestic product as compared to the value of the Previous year represents economic development.
 But it should be noted whether the increase in the value of a Gross domestic product is due to an increase in the number of goods and services produced or an increase in the prices.
 If the increase is due to the increased production, it represents a real increase.

 Let’s understand the calculation of GDP with the help of an example.

 Suppose country X produced 1200kg oranges in 2017.
 And the price per KG is Rs12.
 Therefore, the nominal Gross domestic product in 2017 is Rs14,400.